On the multiplicity formula for discrete automorphic representations of disconnected tori: The Tate--Nakayama duality for hypercohomology

-that is compatible with the global Langlands correspondence (or more precisely, the isomorphism (\ref{glcisom})) and the global Tate-Nakayama pairing (\ref{TN-pairing-global}).
-Moreover, this isomorphism is compatible with the local Tate-Nakayama duality for hypercohomogy, in the sense that the following diagram commutes:
+that is compatible with the global Langlands correspondence and the classical global Tate--Nakayama duality.
+Moreover, this isomorphism is compatible with the local Tate--Nakayama duality for hypercohomology, in the sense that the following diagram commutes: